THE

 But it's not easy being a gay man in the 60s.
 No matter how much he gives, he remains forever on the outside looking in.
 A longing that becomes his undoing.

-The first time he trips, instead of seeing God, he spirals into a full-blown panic attack and the chains of conformity are not removed.
+The first time he trips, instead of seeing God, he spirals into a full-blown panic attack, and the chains of conformity are not removed.

 Disillusioned, he heads for India in search of a lasting transformation that psychedelics deny him.
-There, under the teachings of the Hindu Mystic, Maharaj-ji, he is transformed.
+There, under the teachings of the Hindu mystic Maharaj-ji, he is transformed.
 Reborn.
 Without a single drug.
 And he becomes the famous spiritual guru, Baba Ram Dass.

 His best-selling book, Be Here Now, cements his legacy.
 Yet beneath the white robes and prayer beads, he is still unable to get free.
 He won’t come out as gay until 1997.